XiyunYue/computational_lab/assignment2_fin/README.md

-# Add here a title for the project
-Different interpolation methods for audio restoration
+# Different interpolation methods for audio restoration

-## High-level Description of the project
-This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
+## This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as - median filtering- cubic splines
-- median filtering
-- cubic splines

 ---